-Digital marketing forums and blogs have something in common – they both convey personal opinions.
-We are endlessly reminded that you can rank higher in search engines if a website has a good amount of inbound links pointing to it.
+We are endlessly reminded by how-to guides and SEO blogs that you can rank higher in search engines if your website has a good amount of inbound links pointing to it.
 This is a reality within the SEO industry.
+But digital marketing forums and blogs have something in common – they both convey personal opinions.
+Anyone in the know about SEO should be telling you to take that advice with a pinch of salt.

+Are links important?
+Yes.
 As a matter of fact, Google dropped backlinks from their algorithm as a test.
 The final result was drastically worse, so they claim.
+They quickly put backlinks back into the algorithm as an important ranking factor.

 What is Knowledge-Based Trust you ask?
 Allow us to briefly explain

 Google propose a completely new approach in terms of ranking websites.
 Their approach relies upon endogenous signals, in particular, the accuracy of factual information originating from a web page.
-A web page that has a limited number of false facts is considered to be more reliable and trustworthy.
+A web page that has fewer false facts is considered to be more reliable and trustworthy.
 The facts are swiftly obtained from each and every web page by information extraction techniques commonly used to assemble knowledge bases.

-Google propose a way to distinguish errors made within the extraction process from factual errors within the web page, Google refer to the trustworthiness score as Knowledge-Based Trust (KBT).
+Google propose a way to distinguish errors made within the extraction process from factual errors within the web page.
+They refer to the trustworthiness score as Knowledge-Based Trust.

 The team at Google have released further details with regards to their feasible long-term plans.
 Google propose the new strategy will interlink with Google’s Knowledge Vault.
 The Knowledge Vault is a gigantic database of factual information which Google has accumulated from the web.